TheDaleks/ContentDK/Markdowns/2014-12-04-reciprocal-altruism.md

 ## Reciprocal Altruism in Simple Games

 An allegory from many folklores says that hell is a table full of delicious food, but everyone must use such long utensils that no one can bring the food to his own mouth.
 Therefore, everyone starves in the midst of plenty.
 Whereas heaven is exactly the same, except that everyone feeds the people sitting across from him rather than attempting to feed himself.
-This is essentially the idea of reciprocal altruism, which is an idea introduced by Trivers in 1971<sup><a href="#v" id="ref-v">v</a></sup>.
+This is essentially the idea of reciprocal altruism, which is an idea introduced by Trivers in 1971.[^5]

 The idea is that pairs of animals provide favors to one another and are better off because of the expected benefit of being able to receive favors when in need.
 Of course, if everyone were completely indiscriminate with their favors, no such system could persist because it would be open to abuse by cheaters.
 A selfish animal could benefit by receiving favors but never giving out any.
 Therefore the selfish behavior would be self-promoting, and would soon take over the population.
 In fact, as selfishness became more and more prevalent, altruism would become less and less beneficial because the altruists would meet one another less and less often, and therefore would spend more and more of their energy benefiting selfish animals.
 Unless there is a means to prevent cheating, reciprocal altruism fails to be individually beneficial.
 The problem in evolutionary theory is to clarify what makes this sort of interaction possible.